Marion34-dev/Bookstore/README.md

 You can navigate through the menu and select the option you would like to try.
 The while loop enables the user to complete multiple actions before exiting the program.

-## Instalation section
+## Installation section
-You can download the program under the main branch of this project: https://github.com/Marion34-dev/bookstore-database/blob/main/bookstore.py
+You can download the program under the main branch of this repository: https://github.com/Marion34-dev/bookstore-database/blob/main/bookstore.py